MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

 ### Move mailboxes back to the original source

-If a mailbox move back to the original source tenant is required, the same set of steps and scripts will need to be run in both new source and new target tenants.
-The existing Organization Relationship object will be updated or appended, not recreated.
+If a mailbox is required to move back to the original source tenant, the same set of steps and scripts will need to be run in both new source and new target tenants.
+The existing Organization Relationship object will be updated or appended, not recreated

 ## Prepare target user objects for migration